Mylan to recall all batches of blood pressure medicine valsartan in U.S.

 The drugmaker said it was recalling 104 additional lots “out of an abundance of caution” after the valsartan-containing products were found to contain traces of a probable cancer-causing impurity.

+Several drugmakers, including Teva Pharmaceutical Industries Ltd, have recalled batches of valsartan and drugs containing the substance that are suspected to be tainted with probable carcinogens N-nitrosodiethylamine (NDEA)and N-nitrosodimethylamine (NDMA).

+Global health authorities have also clamped down, with European regulators last month effectively banning sales of the product, made by Mylan’s India-based unit, in Europe.

-The finished products, which were manufactured by Mylan Pharmaceuticals Inc and India-based Mylan Laboratories Ltd, were distributed in the United States between March 2017 and November 2018, Mylan said in a statement.
+The finished products recalled by Mylan on Tuesday, were manufactured by its units Mylan Pharmaceuticals Inc and India-based Mylan Laboratories Ltd and distributed in the United States between March 2017 and November 2018, the company said in a statement.

+Leerink analyst Ami Fadia said the recall should not affect the company’s forecast for the year.

+“It is not a very big product for the company,” she said.

 The U.S. Food and Drug Administration had earlier halted imports of drug ingredients or medicines containing ingredients produced at a factory belonging to a Chinese bulk manufacturer of valsartan, Zhejiang Huahai Pharmaceuticals.